VeroIarrachtai/Abies_vs_ozone/README.md

 * To evaluate the healthy and damaged trees' differential expression in two ozone's periods (TRANSCRIPTOMICS).

-* To identify tolerance Sacred fir's origins (GENOMICS).
+* To identify tolerance sacred fir's origins (GENOMICS).

-* To quantify secundary metabolites' relative abundance in healthy and damaged trees during two ozone concenrations' periods (METABOLOMICS).
+* To quantify secundary metabolites' relative abundance in healthy and damaged trees during two ozone's concenration periods (METABOLOMICS).

 ## Principal directories: